The Brand Rafael Nadal: Sponsors (Part 1)

 Spanish companies sponsor their star

-Telefónica, Banco Sabadell and Mapfre are the Spanish company sponsoring Rafael Nadal.
+Mapfre, Telefónica and Cantabria Labs Heliocare are the Spanish company sponsoring Rafael Nadal.

 Mapfre, an insurance company, also sponsors the Spanish tennis federation.
 By partnering both the federation and Nadal, Spanish greatest ever tennis player, they have a stronger position.
 The company also sponsors the Rafa Nadal Tour, a tennis tour for Spanish youngsters set up in 2014.

 Movistar, which is part of sponsor Telefónica, has tied its name to the Rafael Nadal Academy.
-Earlier in 2017 Nadal and Movistar teamed up to surprise people in a mall using virtual reality.
+In the first half of 2017 Nadal and Movistar teamed up to surprise people in a mall using virtual reality.

 Watches from Richard Mille a good fit with tennis